-- Place your FRONT/BACK workpiece on the horizontal table and against the fence.
-Move the headstock to the left edge of the workpiece, then slide it to the right, allowing the tracer pin to slide just a little into the template recesses.
-This will give you an idea where the cuts will be made and how they will be spaced across the width of the workpiece. - 2.
-For broad movement of the horizontal fence, loosen both locking handles on the horizontal fence (A and B, Figure 17) and slide the horizontal fence into position.
-There is also a micro adjustment on the horizontal fence; loosen locking handle (A, Figure 17), but leave locking handle (B) tight.
-Loosen the screw (C, Figure 17) with a 6mm hex wrench and rotate the knurled knob (D, Figure 17) as needed for precise positioning of the horizontal fence.
-When finished, tighten screw (C, Figure 17) and locking handle (A, Figure 17).
+- Place your FRONT/BACK workpiece on the horizontal table and against the fence/buffer pad.
+Move the headstock to the left edge of the workpiece, then slide it to the right, allowing the tracer pin to slide just a little into the template recesses, while observing through the dust hood window the progress of the cutter.
+This will give you an idea where the cuts will be made and how they will be spaced across the width of the workpiece. - For broad movement of the horizontal fence, loosen both locking handles on the horizontal fence (A and B, Figure 19) and slide the horizontal fence into position.
+Tighten both locking handles (A & B, Figure 19). - There is also a micro adjustment on the horizontal fence; loosen locking handle (A, Figure 19), but leave locking handle (B) tight.
+Loosen the screw (C, Figure 19) with a 6mm hex wrench and rotate the knurled knob (D, Figure 19) as needed for precise positioning of the horizontal fence. - 4.
+When finished, tighten screw (C, Figure 19) and locking handle (A, Figure 19).